 Policies and Procedures

-- Rape - penetration of another, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ or another person, without the consent of the complainant.
+- Forcible rape - Penetration, no matter how light, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the complainant

-- Incest - sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by Connecticut law.
+- Incest - Non-forcible sexual intercourse, between persons who are related to each other, within the degrees wherein marriage is prohibited by Connecticut law.

-- Statutory rape - sexual intercourse with a person who is under the statutory age of consent of 16.
+- Statutory rape - Non-forcible sexual intercourse, with a person who is under the statutory age of consent of 16.

 - Sexual abuse